 You are probably alright.
 Since you have an extension, they will pay you again for what they paid you last time, unless you have a % increase in your lease.
 Did you have any provision regarding extension had to be paid so many days prior to the expiration?

 I sure hope you get some rain up there.
 My 26 foot deep pond is almost dry and I have at least 18 other ponds that are dry.
-Some of my renters are having to use rural water at my expensive.
+Some of my renters are having to use rural water at my expense.
 So, we do need rain.

 Honestly Virginia, only a joke, just having some fun!!
-I don’t give a “rat a…” what they drill, really!!
+I don’t give a “rat a..” what they drill, really!!
 Just like to get away from the doom and gloom - of the dry hole syndrome!!!

-I was also wondering on the drilling and spacing requested by Devon that was granted by the occ, is the occ looking out for my interest as well as the others in sections around me?
+I was also wondering on the drilling and spacing requested by Devon that was granted by the OCC, is the OCC looking out for my interest as well as the others in sections around me?
 And since I’m not made aware of what well or wells are draining my oil at this point anyway, how do we know as mineral owners how much is being prospected and is that amount what the oil company is claiming?
-Also at this point kinda feel like I’m being funneled through the system and being told what I’m going to do ( not really liking it maybe I need to go ahead and get attorney just didn’t want to spend money on it if we are just funneled through this system like cattle and it wouldn’t have made any difference in the long run and all the attorneys going to do is tell me what they are going to do anyway, don’t mind hiring an attorney if there is a need but the lease is signed?) thanks for any opinions on this or info on how we watch what they produce.
+Also at this point kinda feel like I’m being funneled through the system and being told what I’m going to do (not really liking it maybe I need to go ahead and get attorney just didn’t want to spend money on it if we are just funneled through this system like cattle and it wouldn’t have made any difference in the long run and all the attorneys going to do is tell me what they are going to do anyway, don’t mind hiring an attorney if there is a need but the lease is signed?) thanks for any opinions on this or info on how we watch what they produce.

-At this point it’s to late for an attorney, you should have put what you needed in your lease.
+At this point it’s too late for an attorney, you should have put what you needed in your lease.
 Yes, you are like cattle ready to go to slaughter now.
 Kind of a bad way to say it.

 OCC does take care of your interest.
-The oil companies goes before OCC judge with lots of documentation showing how they are going to keep them from draining your property.
-I would say, they may already have a pad on the farm across the road from you and they are planning on drill your section from that site.
-Or maybe the land around yours hasn’t been spaced and they want to make sure no one protest the spacing.
+The oil companies go before OCC judge with lots of documentation showing how they are going to keep them from draining your property.
+I would say, they may already have a pad on the farm across the road from you and they are planning on drilling your section from that site.
+Or maybe the land around yours hasn’t been spaced and they want to make sure no one protests the spacing.
 If you have a reason, you can call OCC or go in person to the hearing.
 But, you will need proof why they shouldn’t be able to get the spacing, etc. You may have to hire a petroleum engineer to research your property and give you a report.

 Regarding your April expiration of your lease, they maybe planning on drilling by then since the pad may already be made, have you seen a drill permit at OCC and a spud?
 Do you have an extension in your lease?
 Or they may just drop your lease.

-All I know is I never plan on anything until, I have the “cash in my hand”, I’m from Vegas, remember! lol
+All I know is I never plan on anything until I have the “cash in my hand”, I’m from Vegas, remember! lol

 If they move the rig and make a rat hole the day that your lease expires, they will not pay you for the extension.
 So, they do have time to do that.